arvinemadi/SFND_Lidar_Obstacle_Detection/README.md

 I had to fix several issues along the way, you can contact me if there was a problem.

-### Procedure
+### Code for binary search using 3D Kd-Tree structure for nearest neighbours search has been implemented

+### Code for RANSAC has been implemented

 The procedure is as follows:

-Segmentation and clustering can be done using PCL library but for the purpose of this project, these have been implemented separately in ransac3D.h and kdtree3D.h